fmrtl73/pxdocs/content/key-management/kubernetes-secrets/_index.md

     name: portworx
 ```

-Editing the daemonset will also restart all the Portworx pods.
+Editing the DaemonSet also restarts all the Portworx pods.

 ## Creating secrets with Kubernetes